 Recruiting, staffing, and sourcing simply wouldn’t be a thing if everyone stayed in one job forever.
 But what happens when someone leaves your company?
 In this week’s Two Minute Tuesday video, we’re going to look at what an admin user can do with the records when a PCRecruiter user leaves the organization.

 Follow us on Facebook, Twitter, LinkedIn, join our LinkedIn Users Group, or YouTube to stay in the loop, and watch the lower portion of of your PCRecruiter login screen for all the latest blog posts and updates.

 If you have any comments or suggestions for something we can explain in about two minutes, send an email to firstname.lastname@example.org

-Welcome to this week’s Two Minute Tuesday, Main Sequence’s series of short videos with tips, tricks, and tutorials to make you a more powerful PCRecruiter user.
+It’s time for Two Minute Tuesday, Main Sequence’s series of short videos with tips, tricks, and tutorials to help make you a more powerful PCRecruiter user.

-And for more Two Minute Tuesdays, subscribe to this YouTube channel and watch our social networks or your PCR login screen.
-If you have any suggestions for future episodes, send an email to firstname.lastname@example.org.
+For more Two Minute Tuesdays, subscribe to this YouTube channel, follow us on Facebook, LinkedIn, or Twitter, join the LinkedIn PCRecruiter user group, and watch our blog posts on your PCR login screen.
+If you have any topics or suggestions for future Two Minute Tuesdays, send an email to firstname.lastname@example.org.